keshavganapathy/groove/README.md

 First, install Google App Engine SDK for Puthon, Node.js, and Grunt.
 Then install the required dependencies using `npm install` and `pip install -r requirements.txt` from the `apprtc` directory.

 Every time the source code is changed, you need to rebuild the App Engine Package by running `grunt build` from the `apprtc` directory.
+Then copy the files inside the `copyTheseFilesIntoTheJSFolderInOut-app_engine` directory to to `out/app_engine/js/`.

 Start the AppRTC server by running